 If you’re like most people, you don’t think about your air conditioner until you need it to work and it doesn’t turn on.
 We get it.
 That’s why we’re here.
 We realize not many people are as passionate about air conditioning as we are, so we are here with a cheat sheet to assist you in the event that your system chooses the hottest day of the season to stop working.

-4. Damaged Fan Blades, Compressor, Electrical Connections and Contacts.
+- Damaged Fan Blades, Compressor, Electrical Connections and Contacts.
 If your air conditioner is over five years old, and cycles on and off frequently your air conditioning system is at risk for premature failure.
-Annual maintenance will often catch worn and damaged parts before you need emergency AC repairs.
+Annual maintenance will often catch worn and damaged parts before you need emergency repairs.

-5. Neglecting Annual Maintenance.
+- Neglecting Annual Maintenance.
 Annual maintenance is essential to your air conditioner’s performance.
-A licensed AC technician can identify potential problems before they occur.
+A licensed technician can identify potential problems before they occur.
 You need to have your air conditioning coils cleaned, and your system inspected at least once a year.
-Neglecting to maintain your HVAC system may also void your manufacturer’s warranty if you do encounter a covered problem.
+Neglecting to maintain your system may also void your manufacturer’s warranty if you do encounter a covered problem.

 - Faulty Thermostat.
 If your thermostat is not working correctly, your air conditioner may cycle on and off frequently or fail to work.
 Consider all of the digital and technologically savvy thermostats on the market today.
 Many models today can be set to adjust temperatures at set times or even controlled remotely.

 Do you live in metro Houston and still need help?